TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/Discharge Testers/XH-M239/readme.md

 ### Power Supply

-Either insert a *18650* cell into the *left* battery bay or connect an external *5-12V* power supply to the RCA connector on the left side.
+Either insert a *18650* cell into the *left* battery bay or connect an external *5-12V* power supply to the barrel jack connector on the left side.

 ## Buttons and Operation